 Richard Marshall's parents: Benoist Marechal and Mayotte | Antoine Marechal and Mary Catherine Tabeau | Nicolas Marechal and Marie Jean Illeret | Claude Illeret and Simone Marie Martin (Marie Jean Illeret's parents) | also the unknown Mayotte

 Regis Marechal is born in 1815 in Missouri, to Benoist Marechal and a half breed Indian from Kahokia named Mayotte.
 His name was anglicized to Richard Marshall.
 His birth year is found in the 1860 census.
 His nickname in his younger years was "Zico Marechal."
+Read more about Cahokia Mounds on this page.

 Richard's birth, nickname, an first marriage is recorded in a letter to the Judge for pardon purposes by Judge Wilson Primm.
 Judge Primm was born January 05, 1810 in St. Louis, Missouri, lived in Carondalet, and died in 1878.
 He was considered the first historian of St. Louis and his letter regarding Richard, fortunately for us, carried forth that historic nature.